AnmingGu/RetroTetris/README.md

 # Tetris
-Implementation of Tetris game in Java.
+Implementation of Tetris game in JavaScript based on a tutorial from https://github.com/kubowania/Tetris-Basic.

-test.py contains a PyGame variation found on the internet.
+Updated with additional stuff.